This post may contain an affiliate link.

 With the Pizza Hut Summer Reading Challenge, children can beat the “summer slide” by downloading and printing Pizza Hut’s summer activities that keep kids reading throughout the summer months.
 Parents and teachers can choose from book lists to book reviews to story starters.
 Pizza Hut also partnered with Candlewick Press to bring children a great list of summer reading activities.
 Don’t forget to also sign up for Pizza Hut’s Book It Homeschooling Program too.

 The Scholastic Summer Read-a-Palooza Challenge is a free program designed to be both educational and fun to help prevent the effects of the summer slide—the learning losses that can occur during the summer months.
 Over the course of 18 weeks, kids can enter their summer reading minutes online, unlocking digital rewards as they complete weekly reading challenges; and access book excerpts, videos, and other summer-exclusive content.
 Children create an account (per their parent’s permission) on Scholastic’s website and log their reading times into the system.
 Prizes are awarded throughout the course of the program and kids get a chance to beat the world record.
-The program runs from May 7 through September 7, 2018.
+The program runs from May 4 through September 4, 2020.

 Chuck E. Cheese ‘s Reading Rewards Calendar is a program where kids can earn 10 free Chuck E. Cheese tokens for reading each day for 2 weeks.
-Parents nees to download the printable rewards calendar and take it in person to their nearest Chuck E. Cheese for redemption.
+Parents need to download the printable rewards calendar and take it in person to their nearest Chuck E. Cheese for redemption.

 Camp Wonderopolis is a free online summer-learning destination that’s full of fun, interactive STEM and literacy-building topics boosted by Maker experiments!
 Keeping kids and their families learning together throughout the summer and out-of-school time, Camp Wonderopolis can help build vocabulary, background knowledge in science, reading comprehension, critical thinking, and other literacy skills along the way.
 When you register as a Camper (kids of all ages) or Counselor (parents, community and library program staff, teachers), you’ll enjoy free learning through wonder.